-In the second example (figure 6-5), the planned route lies 55m further to the west.
+In the second example (Figure 7-5), the planned route lies 55 metres further to the west.
 The charted position of the point feature now lies outside the ECDIS route safety zone set by the Mariner.
 In this case, the ECDIS will not detect the reef as a danger on or close to the planned route.
 However, the reef still clearly presents a danger to the ship.